jagottsicher/breakthrough/README.md

 Surely, there is a spot for you if you want to commit.
 There is no need to fork from, em, barely nothing.
 Thanks!

-P.S.: Please note the sponsor button above.
+P.S.: The best way to support the development of breakthrough is to partizipate and commit.
+But please also note the sponsor button above.
 You can send me a few Satoshis with the Lighning Network ⚡️ – it already works!